 This Healthy Wedge Salad Recipe is topped with a lower-calorie tangy buttermilk-blue cheese dressing and combines iceberg lettuce with radicchio and romaine.
 It’s topped with crispy onions and bacon for added crunch.

 The wedge salad is definitely one of my favorite salads.

 Typically they consist of a wedge of iceberg lettuce with loads of bleu cheese dressing and crumbles of bacon on top.
 The iceberg wedge is the perfect vessel for that dressing because when it’s cut open there’s an instant formation of nooks and crannies for that dressing to seep down into.
-It’s crispy and refreshing, but also a bit plain and definitely NOT the most nutritious salad around town.
+It’s crispy and refreshing, but also after a while, the wedge salad can become a bit boring.
+It’s also definitely not the most nutritious salad.

-Eccentric Wedge Salad
+Wedge Salad Recipe

 - 1/3 cup Greek yogurt

 - 1/4 cup crumbled blue cheese

 - 3 teaspoons white wine vinegar

 - 1 Tablespoon extra virgin olive oil

 - Pinch of salt